-(I) CAPITAL PROJECT.-The term "capital project" means a project for-

-....
-(F) leasing equipment or a facility for use in mass transportation, subject to regulations that the Secretary prescribes limiting the leasing arrangements to those that are more cost-effective than purchase or construction.1

-FAST Act Definition of Capital Project
+- "(1) CAPITAL PROJECT.-The term 'capital project' means a project for- - (F) leasing equipment or a facility for use in mass transportation, subject to regulations that the Secretary prescribes limiting the leasing arrangements to those that are more cost-effective than purchase or construction;"1 - 3.2 FAST Act Definition of Capital Project

-Under the FAST Act, Section 5302 (definitions) is amended to repeal the regulatory requirement that limited leasing arrangements to only those that are more cost-effective than purchase or construction.
+Under the FAST Act, Section 5302 (definitions) is amended to repeal the regulatory requirement that limited leasing arrangements to only those that are more cost effective than purchase or construction.
 Therefore, 5302(3)(F), defines a capital project as:

-(3) CAPITAL PROJECT.-The term "capital project" means a project for-

-\dots (F) leasing equipment or a facility for use in public transportation.

-TEA-21 and FAST Act Comparison
+- "(3) Capital project.-The term "capital project" means a project for- - (F) leasing equipment or a facility for use in public transportation;" - 3.3 TEA-21 and FAST Act Comparison

-Table 2-1 provides a side-by-side analysis of the main components of TEA-21/49 CFR 639 and the FAST Act subsection 3019(c).
+The following table provides a side-by-side analysis of the main components of TEA-21/49 CFR 639 and the FAST Act subsection 3019(c).